ROI tracking

 Push-pull method

 Each data push will include the current day's data up to the current time, plus the previous day's data in full.
 This overlap of data is done to ensure there are no data gaps in case of API call failures or network issues.
-All duplicate data is automatically corrected in the Gestor do CoE before publishing them to the dashboards.
+All duplicate data is automatically corrected in the CoE Manager before publishing them to the dashboards.

 Important: The data collected from the Control Room does not include any personally identifiable information (PII) or sensitive data.